pipaber/TxDb.Carabica.NCBI/README.md

 # TxDb.Carabica.NCBI
 This is a TxDb package created for Coffea arabica (coffee).
+The genome used for this package is Cara_1.0 retrieved from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/taxonomy/13443/)

 # Installation
 ```{r}